zishaxn/Geek-Speak/README.md

 ## License

-## I followed [https://www.linkedin.com/in/ademiralijagic/] Ademir Alijagic
+## I followed Ademir Alijagic on LinkedIn

 This project is licensed under the [MIT License](LICENSE).